 These particular olive trees were trucked in from Northern California.
 SEE and learn more about installing large olive trees.

-This is how the Spanish arbor turned out once it was stained a dark brown.
-Other design features in this Santa Barbara drought tolerant landscape include sandstone boulders to retain the gentle slope.
+This is how the Spanish arbor turned out after it was stained a dark brown.
+Design features of this Santa Barbara drought tolerant landscape include sandstone boulders to retain the gentle slope.
+Stone steps were hand-hewn from local Santa Barbara sandstone boulders, and arranged as a meandering path up to the front door.

-Here is the entry door with finished Spanish-style pergola in front.
-You can also see the 6″ Half Round gutters installed as another classic Santa Barbara Spanish home design element.
-You can purchase this pair of lanterns directly from Amazon.
+Here is the entry door with finished Spanish-style pergola in front of it.
+Also shown: 6″ half round gutters as another classic Santa Barbara Spanish home design element.
+You can also purchase this pair of wall lights directly from Amazon.

-A local Santa Barbara area blacksmith welded up these iron window baskets with classic scroll brackets.
+A local blacksmith welded up these iron window baskets with classic scroll brackets.

 Well friend, this wraps another site visit episode in beautiful Santa Barbara, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project.
 Scroll to explore more helpful links and resources for designing and building your own Spanish-style home and landscape.